Pvt. Albert Bland Moore

-Bland was next sent to Mukashima Camp when the camp closed.
-At this camp, he worked in a coal mine.
+Bland was next sent to Mukashima Camp when the camp closed and worked in a coal mine.
 It was from this camp that he was liberated in 1945 and returned to the Philippines.
 He was promoted to staff sergeant and sailed for the Seattle, Washington, on the U.S.S.
 Admiral Hughes on October 9, 1945.
-He was discharged from the army on May 2, 1946.
+He was discharged from the Army on May 2, 1946.